weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Analyzing the impact that bid changes have on ranking in the auctions, and the volume of customers driven to the website

 #### Tasks
-1. Bid optimisation for paid traffic by calculating sessions-to-orders by device type
+1. Bid optimisation for paid traffic by calculating sessions-to-orders by device type.
-2. Trending analysis by device type
+2. Trending analysis by device type.

 -> [SQL Queries](Bid_Optimization.sql)